mage2click/m2c/README.md

 After toolset is installed, you will have the next tools available locally:

 **Traefik** - `https://traefik.m2c.test`
-> Traefik is an open-source reverse proxy and load balancer for HTTP and TCP-based applications that is easy, dynamic, automatic, fast, full-featured, production proven, provides metrics, and integrates with every major cluster technology. <a href="https://traefik.io" target="_blank">https://traefik.io</a>
+> Traefik is the leading open source reverse proxy and load balancer for HTTP and TCP-based applications that is easy, dynamic, automatic, fast, full-featured, production proven, provides metrics, and integrates with every major cluster technology. <a href="https://containo.us/traefik" target="_blank">https://containo.us/traefik</a>
 >
 **Portainer** - `https://portainer.m2c.test`
 > Portainer is a lightweight management toolset that allows you to easily build, manage and maintain Docker environments.
 Created by experts, Portainer is an opinionated toolset that captures years of experience to allow you to reliably and quickly create, operate and trouble-shoot your Docker environments. <a href="https://portainer.io" target="_blank">https://portainer.io</a>